MalkarovPark/Industrial_Builder/README.md

 *iOS & iPadOS*

-Official free installation method coming after the world revolution.
-For now you can install application package by your own developer profile and special installers.
+You can install application package by your own developer profile and special installers.
 Also possible to use the app in application playground format by the [Swift Playgrounds](https://apps.apple.com/us/app/swift-playgrounds/id908519492) (iPadOS only).

 ### Project Editing <a name="project-editing"></a>